Washing Machine Not Agitating? 6 DIY Fixes

 Why Is My Washing Machine Not Agitating?
 A Step-by-Step Diagnosis

-When you find your my washing machine is not agitating, it’s usually due to a specific part failing or a simple user error.
+When you find your washing machine is not agitating, it’s usually due to a specific part failing or a simple user error.
 The key is to work through the possibilities logically, starting with the easiest fixes first.
-Always remember to unplug your washing machine before attempting any repairs that involve removing panels or handling internal components.
+Always to unplug your washing machine before attempting any repairs that involve removing panels or handling internal components.

 Step 1: The Lid Switch Check (The Usual Suspect)